Add to your Claude Code skills

 curl -fsSL https://raw.githubusercontent.com/maxritter/pilot-shell/main/uninstall.sh | bash

-# 1. Inside Claude Code, log out
+# 1. If using Claude Code, log out first

 /logout